christian1980nrw/Spotmarket-Switcher/README.md

 - Shelly products (such as Shelly Plug S or Shelly Plus1PM)
 - AVM Fritz!DECT200 and 210 switchable sockets

 The primary goal of this software is to empower your system to respond to spot-market electricity prices, allowing it to make intelligent decisions such as battery charging and power activation based on low pricing periods.
-The expected solar yield will be taken into account via a weather API and battery storage reserved accordingly.
+The expected solar yield can be taken into account via a weather API and battery storage reserved accordingly.

 ## Data Source